Palace Playland: History

 In the 1900s, Palace Playland's startup decade, the then-small amusement park centered on a roller skating rink and adjacent merry-go-round.
 Simple summer refreshments were served, such as lemonade and salt water taffy.

 In the 1950s, Palace Playland was operated by future banker and philanthropist Bernard Osher, a Maine native.

 In the 1970s and 1980s, Palace Playland was noted for operating a 1910 Philadelphia Toboggan Company carousel, PTC #19; however, in 1996, the valuable antique was withdrawn from service and moved to Ohio.

 In the 1990s, Palace Playland claimed to be "New England's largest pinball and video arcade."
 A guidebook writer recommended the park to "aficionados of the garish."

 Today

-In the 2010s, Palace Playland describes itself as "New England's Only Beachfront Amusement Park."
+In the 2010s, Palace Playland described itself as "New England's Only Beachfront Amusement Park."
 In 2010–11, the park tore down and replaced its Ferris wheel.
 The Playland has positioned itself as a provider of amusement-park-experience services to French-speaking residents of Quebec, including offering a webpage in French.
 In 2018, Palace Playland opened another new roller coaster known as the "Sea Viper" replacing the "Galaxi".
 In April 2020, Palace Playland implemented a cashless card system for its arcade.

 Palace Playland is located directly on the waterfront, across Maine State Route 9 from the Old Orchard Beach Downeaster passenger railroad station.